NeilaCH/Linux-Server-Configuration/ReadMe.md

 # Linux Server Configuration

 This project is for the Full Stuck Udacity [Nanodegree program](https://www.udacity.com/nanodegree).
-The project consists of securing and setting up a Linux server to host Item Catalog Web application project.
+The project consists of securing and setting up a Linux server to host the [Item Catalog Web application project](https://github.com/NeilaCH/Udacity-Item-Catalog).

   - Server IP Address: 157.230.166.104
   - URL: http://www.157.230.166.104.xip.io